| Residences | Civilian Occupation |

 Discrepancies in dates of death are unfortunately rather common for World War II servicemen who died in the line of duty, since accurate recordkeeping was difficult under combat conditions.
 The battalion S-3 journal clearly stated that Staff Sergeant Kirk was killed on the first day of the breakout, May 23, 1944.
 Such journals are generally reliable since they were compiled soon after events took place, within the limitations of what the writer knew and had the opportunity to record.
 For that reason, I consider the May 23 date of death most likely to be accurate.
 In theory, an error could have occurred if the journal was later retyped from notes made at the time.

-The Adjutant General’s Office report of death in Staff Sergeant Kirk’s Individual Deceased Personnel File (I.D.P.F.) listed his date of death as May 24, 1944, presumably based on information submitted from his unit.
+The Adjutant General’s Office report of death in Staff Sergeant Kirk’s individual deceased personnel file (I.D.P.F.) listed his date of death as May 24, 1944, presumably based on information submitted from his unit, which recorded his death on that day’s morning report.
+Kirk’s original burial report gave an estimated date of death of May 23, 1944, but that was later altered to May 24, 1944.
 Though this date was most likely in error, it effectively became his official date of death, one listed on his headstone.

 Status